matthewcodes1/betterban-bot/README.md

 You specify the tempban delay through the banning reason field, and the tempmute delay through the nickhame changing form **and the bot will automatically unmute or unban when the delay is passed**!
 Isn't that wonderful?

+This bot is open-source and developped in my free time.
+If you wish to donate, you can [become a Patreon](https://www.patreon.com/aosync) to help me cover the costs and to motivate me to continue developping bots!
+Any tip would be appreciated.

 ## Usage

 ### Tempban